brokengoose/update-o-matic/README.md

   * with or without Macports

 ## How to install and use
-* go to wherever you store source code.
-Maybe /usr/local/src
+* go to whatever directory you use to store source code.
 * git clone https://github.com/brokengoose/update-o-matic.git
 * sudo bash update-o-matic/update-o-matic.sh
 * When it's time for updates, cd update-o-matic; git pull